 If your adenoma with invasive adenocarcinoma was not completely removed, then you will need another procedure to remove it.
 While this is most often an operation performed by a surgeon, your doctor will discuss what treatment options are best for you.

 What if I have invasive adenocarcinoma in an adenoma and it was entirely removed?

-If your adenoma with invasive adenocarcinoma was completely removed you might not need any further treatment (like surgery) as long as it is not poorly differentiated (see above) and does not have vascular invasion or lymphovascular invasion (see above).
+If your adenoma with invasive adenocarcinoma was completely removed, you might not need any further treatment (like surgery) as long as it is not poorly differentiated (see above) and does not have vascular, lymphatic, or lymphovascular invasion (see above).
 You should discuss treatment options with your doctor to see what is best for you.

-These polyps are very common and some of them may need to be removed.
-If they are present in addition to cancer elsewhere in the colon, they don’t usually affect the treatment or follow-up of the cancer.
+Colon polyps are common.
+Hyperplastic polyps are typically benign (not cancer or pre-cancer) and are not a cause for concern.
+But the different types of adenomatous polyps (adenomas) need to be removed.
+Still, if polyps are present in addition to cancer elsewhere in the colon, they don’t usually affect the treatment or follow-up of the cancer.

 Last Medical Review: February 27, 2017 Last Revised: February 27, 2017

 Copyright 2017 Association of Directors of Anatomic and Surgical Pathology, adapted with permission by the American Cancer Society.